FC6P01 - Project (2022/23)

 • The project process, for which students will submit their log book, and other supporting evidence, together with any artefacts produced during the project.
 This element principally assesses the quality of the final artefact produced and design process by which this was achieved as set out in learning outcomes 1 to 5, and

-• The interim report which provides an important milestone at the end of the first term, giving staff and students the opportunity to assess progress, highlight any potential issues and give guidance on report-writing style.
+• The interim report provides an important milestone at the end of the first term, giving staff and students the opportunity to assess progress, highlight any potential issues and give guidance on report-writing style.

 Both formative and summative interim assessments will be used to ensure students are fully engaged with their projects and that appropriate progress is being made.